baoqger/chrisbao/source/_posts/golang-context-source-code.md

 }
 ```

-It's just interface, it's very hard to imagine how to use it.
-So let's continue reviewing some entities implement such interface.
+`Context` is just an interface, which is very hard to imagine how to use it.
+So let us continue reviewing some types implement such interface.

-When context is used, generally speaking, the first step is creating the root context with `context.Background()` function(the contexts chained together one by one and form a tree structure, and the root context is the first one in the chain).
+When context is used, generally speaking, the first step is creating the root context with `context.Background()` function(the contexts are chained together one by one and form a tree structure, and the root context is the first one in the chain).
 Let's check what it is:

 ```golang
 var background = new(emptyCtx)